-The details given in french on this panel placed in front of the boat are only a very small summary of its characteristics as well as its many sea rescues that have made its reputation.
-The historian of the Le Conquet Jean-Pierre CLOCHON has dedicated a page of his blog about this boat
+The details given in French on this panel placed in front of the ship are only a very small summary of its characteristics as well as its many sea rescues that have made its reputation.
+The historian of the Le Conquet Jean-Pierre CLOCHON has dedicated a page of his blog about this ship

 "Patron Aristide Lucas"